tuankhoin/server-system-learning/README.md

 ### <a name="lint"></a>.yaml syntax error handling

 Install yamllint, and use this to check if your file is legal YAML.
 It will appear error locations for you as well.
+Note: Some errors may occur because of the accidential use of underscores and dashes.
+A `_` may be mistakenly become `-` and vice versa.